USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 `process_page_data(raw_pages_list, base_url, active_year_threshold)`

 INPUTS:
-- `raw_pages_list` list[dict]: The list of all page data pulled by the process described in 4.3
+- `raw_pages_list` list[dict]: The list of all page data pulled by the process described in 3.3
 - `base_url` (str): Confluence Base URL, used for constructing the URL that will be added to the output file.
 - `archive_year_threshold` (int): The year to use for the archive check

 OUTPUTS:
-- `cleaned_pages`: list of tuples (str, str, bool): A list of Page Titles, their corresponding URLS, and whether they are archive candidates
+- `cleaned_pages`: list of tuples (str, str, str, str, bool): A list containing Page Title, Page URL, Creator Name, Last Modifier Name, and Archive Candidate status.

 Loop Architecture:
 1. Extract the Space Key from the `item["_expandable"]["space"]` path, which is in the format `/rest/api/space/SYSTEMS` with `SYSTEMS` being the desired key.